Worksheet 11

 On the line, really, all the way along.
 I wouldn’t stress about those three most negative residuals; they are really not far below the line.
 Also: that most positive residual, which shows up on the other plots as “unusually large”, is indeed quite a bit bigger than the second largest one, but it is close to the line here, so it is pretty much the size you’d expect the largest residual to be (and thus ought not to be a big concern).

 Extra: of course, I wanted to find out which state had that big residual.
-People in that state were more likely to eat the five fruits and vegetables than you would have expected from knowing how many of them smoked (a lot) or had a college education (not many).
-The same techniques we used earlier to find Utah will serve again here, eg:
+People in that state were more likely to eat the five fruits and vegetables than you would have expected from knowing how many of them smoked (a lot) or had a college education (not many):

 Tennessee.
-26.4% were observed to eat their five fruits and vegetables, but the prediction is only 19.8%, as you can discover by scrolling across enough.
+26.4% were observed to eat their five fruits and vegetables, but the prediction is only 19.8%.
 Maybe there are other variables on which this state is unusual.
 The one that jumps out at me is how few people aged 18–24 there are.
 I’d have to do some digging to find out what those other variables actually are.

 If you want to investigate yourself, here is the survey website, and the 2019 survey questionnaire.
 The data are collected and recorded at an individual level (with nothing identifying the person who responded), and then aggregated and summarized to produce the data that you saw.
 The textbook I got the data from was published in 2012, so the data would come from an earlier questionnaire.